 Smart or hybrid devices may seem a ”cheap” solution, but buying chargers, battery charging stations, extra batteries, installation, maintenance, and repair separately can triple the original purchase price.
 So, to avoid unpleasant surprises, check what the price tag actually includes and what it doesn’t.

-For more about related issues, download the white paper "How to manage smartphone risks for professional users" –
+Because your professional communication device is your lifeline in critical situations, It has to be secure.
+Minimize your risks and download the white paper "How to manage smartphone risks for professional users" –

 This was the third in a series of blog posts on how to bring smart and hybrid devices into professional use.